AUGMXNT/llm-tracker.info-vault/_TOORG/vLLM on RDNA3.md

 sudo docker images
 ```

-Run the model (mount your HF and models folder)
+Run the docker instance (mount your HF and models folder)
 ```
 sudo docker run -it \
    --network=host \